 - Biomedical Imaging & Modelling

-Besides the specialism of each group, interdisciplinary research between the groups has been realized in the three thematic programs:
+Besides the specialism of each group, interdisciplinary research takes place between the groups.
+For example in the following themes:

 - Regenerative Medicine

 Work in the Regenerative Medicine theme applies tissue engineering, stem cell therapy, medical devices and other techniques to repair damaged or diseased tissues and organs.

 In the Molecular Imaging theme, the disciplines molecular biology and in vivo imaging are united with the aim of designing, fabricating and using specific biomarkers for: